Benny-/Yahoo-ticker-symbol-downloader/README.rst

 It produces a .csv file for stocks, futures, ETF, indexes, mutual funds and currency.
 The ticker symbol, company name and exchange are saved.
-The category is stored only for stock symbols.
+The category the symbol belongs to is only stored for stock symbols.

-It gets its data from `http://finance.yahoo.com/lookup/`_.
+It gets its data from `http://finance.yahoo.com/lookup/ <http://finance.yahoo.com/lookup/>`_

 Installation
 ------------